-All visitors upon arrival into the school building must bring a valid/updated form of identification.
-Due to COVID-19, all visitors (age 12 and older) must show proof of at least one dose of the COVID-19 vaccination to enter the school building.
-Visitors do not include students attending school in a DOE building.
-To learn about acceptable proof of vaccination visit NYC DOE Health and Safety in Our School.
+All visitors upon arrival into the school building must bring a valid/updated form of identification, check in with school safety, follow COVID-19 health and safety guidelines, to then be provided with a visitor's badge.
 All visitors will be directed to the main office.
 Parents are always welcome to MS 390 and may visit at any time; however, an appointment should always be made with the teacher or guidance counselor before visiting.